/blog/bluetooth_low_energy_esp32

 • during development, remove bonding and cache from the phone if services look outdated.

-The ATT MTU defines the maximum size of a single ATT/GATT operation.
+The ATT MTU defines the maximum size of an ATT packet on the negotiated bearer.

 MTU does not automatically mean throughput